"One-time Office license or subscription" – choosing a model

 You use multiple devices (PC, laptop, tablet, smartphone)

-You want to use OneDrive and Microsoft Teams
+Do you want to use OneDrive and Microsoft Teams?

 You share files and work as a team

-You need the latest features and tools for remote work
+Do you need the latest features and tools for remote work?

 For most individual users and businesses, the subscription model offers greater flexibility and better functionality.
-On the other hand, the one-time license still has its place where simplicity and low costs over the long term are important.
+On the other hand, a one-time license still has its place in situations where simplicity and low long-term costs are key.